regex.pcre #

 Regex

-The compiled regular expression object containing the VM bytecode.
+The compiled regular expression object.

 pub struct Regex {